Tearsheet

 Jay E. Froc, Chief Operating Officer, Oil Sands

-Jay E. Froc is the Chief Operating Officer for Oil Sands at Canadian Natural Resources.
-He also holds the title of Senior Vice President, Oil Sands Mining and Upgrading.
+Jay E. Froc holds the position of Chief Operating Officer, Oil Sands at Canadian Natural Resources.
+He is responsible for the company's oil sands mining and upgrading operations, having previously served as Senior Vice-President of Oil Sands Mining and Upgrading.

 AI Analysis | Feedback